UK R&D tax relief changes – are you ready?

 Chancellor Jeremy Hunt has announced a variety of alterations to the UK research and development (R&D) tax credit regime within his Autumn Statement 2022.
 This included a cut to the deduction and credit rates for the SME scheme but there was a small benefit to larger companies.

-Currently, the enhanced expenditure scheme for small and medium-sized enterprises (SMEs) increases qualifying expenditure by 130%, so that for every £100 spent, the company enjoys a deduction of £230 from taxable profits.
+Currently, the enhanced expenditure scheme for small and medium-sized enterprises (SMEs) increases qualifying expenditure by 130%.
+That means that for every £100 spent, the company enjoys a deduction of £230 from taxable profits.

 This may create or increase a tax loss.
 Where there are no other profits against which a loss generated by R&D expenditure can be set, the loss may be surrendered to HMRC in exchange for a payable tax credit at 14.5%.
 This scheme is particularly useful to start-up companies and those struggling to make profits in their early years.